The Thankful Poor: Description

 The Thankful Poor depicts an old man and a young boy—perhaps a grandfather and his grandson—at a table, praying before their meal.
 To the left, the scene's only source of light comes from the window with sheer curtains behind the old man.
 The old man sits on a high-backed chair with his elbows on the table and his hands clasped before his face in prayer.
 Across from the old man, the boy sits on a low bench or crate, one hand held to his head in an effort to emulate the man's prayerful pose.
 The table is set with a tablecloth, two white plates and cups, a large white pitcher, cutlery, and small portions of food.
 The painting is signed, dated, and titled to the lower left: "H.O.
 TANNER / 1894 / The Thankful Poor".
 The reverse contains an early study for Tanner's 1895 painting The Young Sabot Maker.

 The composition possibly draws inspiration from American artist Elizabeth Nourse's 1891 painting Le Repas en Famille (The Family Meal), which shares a similar setting.
-Nourse's painting depicts a French peasant family gathered around a table, a scene that would be familiar to Tanner because he spent his time in France painting in the Brittany countryside where local peasants were among his favorite subjects.
+Nourse's painting depicts a French peasant family gathered around a table, a scene that would be familiar to Tanner because he spent his time in France painting in the Brittany countryside where rural peasants were among his favorite subjects.
 Since Le Repas en Famille was exhibited at the 1893 World's Columbian Exposition where it won a gold medal, Tanner could have seen the painting when he visited Chicago that year to present a lecture at the World's Congress on Africa.
 There are also parallels in European art, such as Jan Steen's 1660 painting The Prayer Before the Meal.